-, The origin lies in the year 1868 with the foundation of the society in Berlin.
-In the 1880s, the company acquired the "Château de Vaux" and extensive vineyards not far from Metz on the Moselle in Lorraine, and thus created a German "champagne house".
-As a result of the First World War Lorraine French territory, which is why the production site was relocated to Eltville.
-After a few changes of ownership, a small group of wine lovers took over in 1982, initiated by the Wiesbaden bank director Gustav Adolf Schaeling, the sparkling wine factory of a subsidiary of Dresdner Bank.
-In the meantime Schloss Vaux is a stock corporation with 68 shareholders.
-Since 1998, Nikolaus Graf von Plettenberg, Prince Michael zu Salm-Salm, has been managing director.
-Butler is Joachim Renk.
+, The company was founded in 1868 when the company was founded in Berlin.
+In the 1880s, the company acquired the "Château de Vaux", not far from Metz on the Moselle in Lorraine, along with extensive vineyards, thus creating a German "champagne house".
+As a result of the First World War, Lorraine became French territory, which is why the production site was moved to Eltville.
+After a few changes of ownership, a small group of wine friends, initiated by the Wiesbaden bank director Gustav Adolf Schaeling, took over the sparkling wine manufacture from a subsidiary of the Dresdner Bank in 1982.
+Schloss Vaux is now a public limited company with 68 shareholders.
+Nikolaus Graf von Plettenberg, Prince Michael zu Salm-Salm, has been the board since 1998.
+Cellar master is Joachim Renk.

-All sects are produced according to the method of classic bottle fermentation.
-They are made from base wines especially the varieties Riesling, Pinot Blanc and Pinot Noir.
+All sparkling wines are produced using the classic bottle fermentation method.
+They are made from basic wines, especially the varieties Riesling, Pinot Blanc and Pinot Noir.
 The basic cuvée of the house is the "Cuvée Vaux" from the varieties Pinot Blanc, Pinot Noir and Riesling.
-The basic wines of this sparkling wine come from several German growing areas.
-Furthermore, there are the brands Rosé Brut, Sauvignon Brut, Pinot Blanc de Noirs breed and a Pinot Blanc champagne from grapes Ecological viticulture, The basic wines of the Rheingauer Lagen sect are bought from renowned Rheingau growers and are vintage sekt in rather small editions.
-The gastronomic engagement of the sparkling wine factory can be experienced in the "Castle Crass" in Eltville.
+The base wines of this sparkling wine come from several German growing regions.
+There are also the brands Rosé Brut, Sauvignon Brut, Pinot Blanc de Noirs Brut and a Pinot Blanc sparkling wine made from grapes Organic viticulture, The base wines of the Rheingau location sparkling wines are purchased from well-known producers in Rheingau and are vintage sparkling wines in rather small runs.
+The gastronomic commitment of the sparkling wine manufactory can be experienced in the "Burg Crass" in Eltville.